Football Squares - Alternative Winning Approaches

 Below are the most commonly used variations of ways to win when playing football squares (or super bowl squares).
-Adding additional criteria around 'winning' squares is a lot of fun for players since it provides variations outside of ONLY having the correct last number of the score per team.
+Adding additional criteria around 'winning' squares is a lot of enjoyment for players since it provides variations outside of ONLY having the correct last number of the score per team.
 You can add these variations so that more people can win in different ways.

 Score after specific period/quarter and final score:

-To identify the winner at each of these periods of the game, simply take the score, look at last number of each and find where those 2 numbers intersect on the grid.
+To identify the winner at each of these periods of the format, simply take the score, look at last number of each and find where those 2 numbers intersect on the grid.
 That square is winner.
 This would be done for whichever periods you want to declare a winner.
 Normally the half-time and final score would pay the most to the winners.

 REVERSE score After specific period/quarter and final score: